MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 When locally executing code we used the build in debugger in visual studio code and when this was not enought we used simple print statements.
 The debugging mode in visual studio is in general quite informative and helpfull when erros occured.
 When for example building images in google cloud a lot of errors occured.
 Hence debugging needed to be performed locally before building in cloud.

-We did not use any tools for profiling the code, however we are avare that the code might be edible for improvements.
+We used the inbuild tool from pytorch lightning for profiling the training, but we did not really do anything to improve the code based on the profilling.
+However we are avare that the code might be edible for improvements.
 For example, we considered saving the tokenized dataset, which would probably speed up the training processes, such that the tokenization is not necessary every time the training function is called.

 ## Working in the cloud